shangfei2014/wombats-learning/_posts/2015-01-06-mirth-english.markdown

 ### mirth [ˈmərth] {% include play.html param="mirth" %}
 -----------
 noun \ˈmərth\

-1. gaiety or jollity, especially when accompanied by laughter:
+- gaiety or jollity, especially when accompanied by laughter:

-"the excitement and mirth of the holiday season."
+`the excitement and mirth of the holiday season.`

-2. amusement or laughter:
+- amusement or laughter:

-"He was unable to conceal his mirth."
+`He was unable to conceal his mirth.`